 Working primarily in the field of natural resource conservation, development and management and combining economics and ecology, this company specialises in the analysis of the social, economic and environmental costs and benefits of alternative activities, and promotes the ideals of sustainable development and biodiversity conservation.

-Life Coach Directory helps you to find a life coach near you.
+Helps you to find a life coach near you.
 It only lists life coaches who are registered with a recognised professional body or those who have provided copies of their qualifications and insurance cover.
 The purpose of the site is ultimately to provide a huge life coach support network, enabling individuals to find a life coach close to them and appropriate for their needs.
 There is a helpful FAQ on life coaches on the site and news on upcoming life coaching events for the public.

 Elizabeth Harley offers courses in Aberdeenshire on Reiki and Karuna Reiki, ancient healing therapies which are believed to have originated in Tibet and were introduced to the Western World in the mid 1970’s.